KwikKill/Kwik_bot/README.md

  cs INT NOT NULL,
  length DECIMAL NOT NULL,
  total_kills INT NOT NULL,

  first_gold BOOLEAN NOT NULL,
- first_damages BOOLEAN NOT NULL, first_tanked BOOLEAN NOT NULL, double INT NOT NULL, tripple INT NOT NULL, quadra INT NOT NULL, penta INT NOT NULL, time_spent_dead INT NOT NULL, timestamp BIGINT NOT NULL,
+ first_damages BOOLEAN NOT NULL, first_tanked BOOLEAN NOT NULL,

+ double INT NOT NULL,
+ tripple INT NOT NULL,
+ quadra INT NOT NULL,
+ penta INT NOT NULL,

+ time_spent_dead INT NOT NULL,
+ timestamp BIGINT NOT NULL,

  player2 TEXT NOT NULL,
  player3 TEXT NOT NULL,
  player4 TEXT NOT NULL,
  player5 TEXT NOT NULL,

+ summoner1id INT NOT NULL,
+ summoner2id INT NOT NULL,

+ item0 INT NOT NULL,
+ item1 INT NOT NULL,
+ item2 INT NOT NULL,
+ item3 INT NOT NULL,
+ item4 INT NOT NULL,
+ item5 INT NOT NULL,
+ item6 INT NOT NULL,

+ rune_0_perk INT NOT NULL,
+ rune_0_var1 INT NOT NULL,
+ rune_0_var2 INT NOT NULL,
+ rune_0_var3 INT NOT NULL,

  PRIMARY KEY (puuid, player),
  FOREIGN KEY (player) REFERENCES summoners (puuid)